-Every online ticket purchased comes with one digital download of Barenaked Ladies’ new studio album (their 16th), scheduled for release in late May of 2020.
+Every online ticket purchased comes with one digital download of Barenaked Ladies’ new studio album (their 16th), scheduled for release in Spring 2021.
 You will receive an additional email with instructions on how to redeem your album on release day.
 US/Canadian residents only.
 One album download per online ticket.
 Not valid for Fan to Fan Resale.
 Please note: Not all events will be participating in the album bundle offer.

 Over the course of their remarkable career, Barenaked Ladies have sold over 15 million albums, written multiple top 20 hits (including radio staples “One Week,” “Pinch Me,” “If I Had $1,000,000”), garnered 2 GRAMMY nominations, won 8 JUNO Awards, had Ben & Jerry’s name an ice cream after them (“If I Had 1,000,000 Flavours”), participated in the first-ever “space-to-earth musical collaboration” with astronaut Chris Hadfield, and garnered an international fan base whose members number in the millions.
 In 2018, the band were inducted into the Canadian Music Hall of Fame and Toronto Mayor John Tory declared October 1st “Barenaked Ladies Day.”